How to get from Athens Airport to city centre

-Yes, taxis are reliable and way more comfortable than the metro or bus, but you still have to wait in a queue for your taxi, ask him if he knows the address of your hotel, and not all taxi drivers in Athens speak English.
+Yes, taxis are reliable and more comfortable than the metro or bus.
+However, you still must wait in a queue for your taxi and ask the driver if he knows the address of your hotel.
+This can be a problem as not all taxi drivers in Athens speak English.

 Ask for the estimated fare before getting in a taxi, and mention that you are aware of the flat fee to the city centre